The Line Collection

 When sunlight hits our skin, vitamin D is made from cholesterol in our skin, according to this article.
 UVB rays provide the energy that triggers the synthesis of this vital vitamin in our bodies.

-You can take a vitamin D supplement, but very few foods are rich in vitamin D, so getting your dose from the sun is your best bet for keeping your levels of vitamin D optimal.
+If you are vitamin D deficient, you can take a vitamin D supplement, but very few foods are rich in vitamin D, so getting your dose from the sun is your best bet for keeping your levels of vitamin D optimal.

-2. Improves Sleep
+2. Improves Sleep & Resets our Circadian Rhythm

 Our bodies produce different hormones in reaction to light and darkness.
-Sunlight triggers our bodies to produce serotonin which helps boost your mood, while darkness triggers melatonin which makes us sleepy and thus fall asleep.
+Sunlight triggers our bodies to produce higher levels of serotonin which helps boost your mood, while darkness triggers melatonin which makes us sleepy and thus fall asleep.
 When you don’t have enough sun exposure, this hormone balance can get thrown off.

 RELATED: 10 Tips for Getting Better Sleep Naturally